elennick/retry4j/README.md

             //whatever logic you want to execute after retry execution has exhausted all retries });

-**NOTE:** If you register an ```OnFailureListener``` with the CallExecutor, it will toggle off the throwing of **RetriesExhaustedException**'s.
+***NOTE:*** If you register an ```OnFailureListener``` with the CallExecutor, it will toggle off the throwing of **RetriesExhaustedException**'s.
 Handling a failure after retries are exhausted will be left up to the listener.

-These listeners can be used during normal, synchronous execution.
-They become critical, however, in situations where you are executing the call (or many calls) asynchronously.
-Retry4j has asynchronous support of calls by using the ```executeAsync()``` method of the CallExecutor:
+### Async Support

+Retry4j has asynchronous support of calls by using the ```executeAsync()``` method of the CallExecutor.
+Right now this support is very beta and has known issues, especially when attempting to execute more than one call asynchonously at the same time.
+These issues should be cleaned up in the 0.7.0 release and the API related to asynchronous calls will likely change.

         CallExecutor executor = new CallExecutor(config);
         executor.executeAsync(callable);

 Using the ```executeAsync()``` method will execute the passed call in an asynchronous, nonblocking fashion.

-NOTE: If no ExecutorService is specified, the CallExecutor will be default use a fixed thread pool with 10 threads.
-If you want to specify an ExecutorService initialized with your own configuration, you can do so by calling ```CallExecutor.setExecutorService()```.
+***NOTE:*** If no ```java.util.concurrent.ExecutorService``` is specified, the Retry4j CallExecutor will default to using a fixed thread pool with 10 threads.
+If you want to specify an ExecutorService that is initialized with your own configuration, you can do so by calling ```CallExecutor.setExecutorService(executorService)```.
 For example:

         ExecutorService customExecutorService = Executors.newScheduledThreadPool(10);